 Power Planner is a third party Addin for Excel that turns “read only” Pivot Tables into “editable Pivot Tables”.
 This allows you to do all sorts of amazing things with your data, like take a copy of last year’s sales to create a budget and then edit the new budget directly in the Pivot Table at any Total or Sub Total, and watch the changes get evenly distributed through the underlying detail.

 DAX studio is a tool that connects to the Power Pivot data model in Excel files, Power BI files and SSAS Tabular.
-Once connected, you can use DAX as a query language to interrogate your data model, return tables of data and even extract a list of all of your DAX Calculated Fields.
+Once connected, you can use DAX as a query language to interrogate your data model, return tables of data and even extract a list of all of your DAX Measures.
 It is particularly useful to help you write complicated DAX formulas that need a virtual table as part of the formula (you can write the table portion first in DAX Studio and make sure the table portion is correct) and also for performance testing of your measures.

 You can download it here.